-My Top 7 Benefits of Christian Homeschooling
+Top Benefits of Homeschooling for Christian Families

 - 7. Education.
 Besides the obvious – educating your children, what about for mom?
-It’s almost surreal the amount of things that mom will learn during her journey of “teaching” her children.
+It’s almost surreal the number of things that mom will learn during her journey of “teaching” her children.
 I love that not only am I revisiting so many subjects that I otherwise would never research again if I weren’t a homeschooler, but all the life lessons and character training for myself is invaluable.
-You get stretched beyond what you think you are capable of!
-You get the chance at another level of education for yourself, that to me is another wonderful perk to this homeschooling journey!
+You get stretched beyond what you think you are capable!
+You get the chance at another level of education for yourself, that to me is another wonderful perk of this homeschooling journey!
 And of course the obvious, watching your kids learn, seeing those light bulbs going off, and getting to witness them flourish!